Call for Proposals

 - In addition to your proposal, a letter of support from your department chair or program director.
 (Because backfill for one-semester course releases is not automatic, department chairs or program directors should give a brief explanation of how the course releases will affect department or program offerings.)

 ODSP and the CLTL have received approval from the DOF/VPAA’s office to support two course releases for the Skidmore Faculty Residency semester.
 ODSP and the CLTL will fund the external presenter’s honorarium, travel, and accommodation expenses up to $12,000 while they are on campus.

 The deadline for submission of proposals for the spring 2019 residency is March 30, 2018.
 Proposals will be selected based on their relevance to the residency objectives.
 An advisory committee composed of faculty and administrators will review all proposals and make the final funding decision.
 All faculty who submit proposals will be notified of the committee’s determination by April 27, 2018.
 The selected faculty resident should work directly with their department chair to schedule course releases for the residency semester.

 The CLTL and ODSP will work in close coordination with the faculty resident to provide administrative support for the external presenter’s visit, including contract negotiation, scheduling, travel, accommodations, and catering.

-At the end of the semester, the Skidmore faculty resident will be expected to write a short (3-5 page) reflection of their residency, highlighting progress made and tangible outcomes (e.g. papers, presentations, exhibits, performances).
+At the end of the semester, the Skidmore faculty resident will be expected to write a short (three to five pages) reflection of their residency, highlighting progress made and tangible outcomes (e.g. papers, presentations, exhibits, performances).

 Spring 2018 Scholar-in-Residence: Heather Hurst

-Heather Hurst, associate professor and chair of Anthropology, is the first Skidmore Scholar in Residence, supported by the ODSP, CLTL, and the DOF/VPAA’s office for spring 2018.
+Heather Hurst, associate professor and chair of the Department of Anthropology, is the first Skidmore Scholar in Residence, supported by the ODSP, CLTL, and the DOF/VPAA’s office for spring 2018.

 investigating and illustrating the fragile wall paintings that are one of the single